KSAH-42/RabbitOM/README.md

 Look on the project RabbitOM.Net.Rtsp.Tests.ConsoleApp, used to received realtime compressed packets from an rtsp source.

+# Main features

+* Support TCP/UDP/Multicast Streaming transports
+* Support multiple authentication: Basic, MD5, SHA256, SHA512
+* Support auto reconnection in case of network failure
+* Handle message reordering when multiple requests are sended and response arrive in a different order
+* Provide a connection class to perform remote invocation on RTSP Methods and to give a direct access to protocol features
+* Provide classes to access to the SDP informations

 # Introduction

 This is a set of classes to used to connect, managed, and received video/audio streams from security camera using standard protocols like RTSP/RTP/SDP.